Tseke1/Tseke_capstone-DSA-2/README.md

 ## Review Volume by Product Category

+INSERT NO 3
 #### Insight:
 The Pivot Table reveals that certain product categories dominate in review volume, indicating higher customer engagement and possibly stronger sales performance.
 -	Top-reviewed categories (e.g. Electronics, Computer &Accessories And Home & Kitchen) account for the majority of total reviews.
 -	Categories like Heath & Personal Care, Toys & Games And Home Improvement Products may have fewer total reviews which suggest lower demand or niche from customers.
 #### Interpretation
 Categories with the most reviews tend to have greater visibility and buyer trust.
 These are likely priority areas for competitive analysis and promotional spend,

+## Category: Average Actual Price VS Discounted Price

+INSERT NO 5
+#### Insight
+Discounts are a major sales strategy on Amazon.
+-	Average discount percentage -60% (Most products were reviewed to be sold far below their actual price).
+-	Over 40% of the products had a discount of ≥ 50%, flagged clearly in the column Product with discount ≥50%.
+#### Interpretation
+This is not a coincident that Amazon and its sellers rely heavily on customer perceived value.
+With cutting down their prices dramatically, they gain access into psychology of the buyers hence triggering FOMO and urgency

+## Rating Realities

+INSERT 6 & 8
+#### Insight
+Ratings offer social proof.
+But here’s what stands out:
+•	The Average rating is 4.0- 4.2, but some products records thousands of rating boosting their visibility.
+•	The column Top 5 by Rating and Review combines rating and review count for a composite value.
+#### Interpretation
+ It’s not just about having a high rating.
+A product with 4.0 and 10,000 reviews beats a product with 4.9 and 50 reviews in visibility.

+## The Relationship between Rating and Discount

+INSERT NO 11
+#### Insight
+Often times we assume that the higher-rated products with full-price are “worth it,” but the data suggests a more.
+Here is what was discovered:
+-	Many highly rated products with (4.5+) still offer significant discounts (20–40%).
+-	However, extreme discounts (50% or more) are more common among moderately rated products (3.5–4.2).
+- 	Products with both a high rating and a high review volume rarely have the biggest discounts, because they already rank well organically.
+#### Interpretation:
+Discounting may be used as a strategic lift for:
+-	Boosting visibility of mid-rated products (not bad, not excellent).
+-	Clearing stock or staying competitive in crowded categories
+-	Improving social proof: more buyers = more reviews = algorithm boost.

+## Categories with the Highest Average Discounts

+INSERT NO 13
+#### Insight
+The data shows that Home Improvement, Computer &Accessories And Health & Personal Care are the top three categories offering the highest average discounts, with Home Improvement leading at 57.50%
+These deep discounts suggest:
+-	Highly competitive markets where prices are lowered to gain visibility and increase conversion rate.
+-	Possible strategies to clear stock, attract new customers, or boost product rankings.
+  #### Interpretation
+High discount does not equate to low value.
+In categories like Home Improvement and Computer & Accessories, discount percentage pricing is a strategy, not just a clearance tactic.
+These segments likely rely on volume, competition, and promotional cycles to drive sales.
+-	Consumers who shop in these categories may be more price-sensitive or are driven by deal-hunting behavior.